Medical Education

 • BoardVitals question bank subscription in preparation for the In-service Examination and the Written Boards

-• Otolaryngology textbooks and journals through UTMB Moody Medical Library
+• Otolaryngology textbooks and journals through UTMB Moody Medical Library and our resident library.

 • Resident fund that can be used at any time for educational purchases such as loupes, textbooks, conferences, courses, etc. (at least $1000 each year).